Ravencentric/pynyaa/README.md

 ## About

-I needed to parse the details out of nyaa torrent pages for one of my personal projects so I initially wrote a little module to do just that but then decided it'll probably be useful as an independent library so here we are.

-Some features:

 - Supports both sync and async.
 - Supports caching.
 - Provides easy access to every field except comments (comments are useless).